-Relayers are responsible for ensuring messages are delivered to their recipients.
+A relayer is responsible for ensuring messages are delivered to their recipients.
 Relayers are a permissionless but integral part of the Hyperlane protocol.
-Anyone can run a relayer.
+Anyone can run a relayer!

-Relayers are configured to relay messages from one or more origin chains to one or more destination chains.
-A relayer observes the Mailbox on the origin chain, watching for new messages.
-When a new message is detected, the relayer queries the destination chain to determine the message recipient's Interface.
+Relayers are configured to relay messages between two or more chains.
+A relayer observes the origin Mailbox contracts, watching for new messages.
+When a new message is detected, the relayer queries the destination chain to determine the message recipient's Interchain Security Module.

-The relayer is then responsible for aggregating the metadata needed by that ISM.
-This will vary by ISM, and may include signatures from one or more Validators, merkle proofs, zero knowledge proofs, and more!
+The relayer is then responsible for collecting the metadata needed by that ISM.
+This will vary by ISM, and may include signatures from one or more validators, merkle proofs, zero knowledge proofs, and more!

-Finally, relayers deliver the message to its recipient by calling
+Finally, the relayer delivers the message to its recipient by calling

-Relayers do not receive direct token incentives from the protocol, but relayers can configure their fee structure for the messages they process, enabling them to earn revenue streams for providing their critical service.
+The relayer does not receive direct token incentives from the protocol, but operators can configure their fee structure for the messages they process, enabling them to earn revenue streams for providing their critical service.
 For more information, check out interchain gas payments.

 Relayers can easily configure the messages that they wish to process.
 Currently, the relayer will support: